War Of The Worlds. A survival guide to the big four Gold Coast theme parks.

 You haven’t done the GC until you’ve done the theme parks.

-The Gold Coast’s air of escapism and fantasy reaches its zenith in the four worlds – Seaworld, Movieworld, Wet’n’Wild Waterworld and Dreamworld.
-And beware, there’s talk of a Wigglesworld on the way.
+The Gold Coast’s air of escapism and fantasy reaches its zenith in the four worlds – Seaworld, Movieworld, Wet’n’Wild and Dreamworld.
 (There was even very nearly a Dolly Parton World, “Dolly’s Dixieland Stampede”, in the heart of Surfers Paradise – although the idea of planting two enormous artificial mammaries in amongst all the other high-rises was apparently too much even for Gold Coast city planners.)

 But … how many worlds in the war of the worlds do you go for?
 Well, how persuasive are your kids, and how far are you prepared to place their happiness ahead of your own mental health and financial well-being?
 For guidance, AT turned to a man we’ve dubbed the Theme Park King.
 Not once but twice he’s taken his wife and three children to not one … not two … not three, but four theme parks in the space of a two-week holiday.
 What motivates this sort of weird behaviour?